Lifestyle

 I tried to make their lives a little easier when they saw me.
 That’s what I wanted to do every day, and I hope I achieved that.

-At my last workplace, we had the motto “Heart Speaks to Heart” and that is what I felt.
-My heart spoke to theirs.
+At my last workplace, we had a heartfelt motto that resonated with me.
 And now, that link has been severed forever.

 This is so hard to explain.
 It’s not normal, right?
 Not many other jobs are like this, where the people you worked with are suddenly kept from you.
 A door shut in your face.
 Lives carrying on without you.
 Memories being made that override the ones you had.
 A new employee who takes your place as caregiver.
 You no longer know how they are, what they’re doing, and who they are anymore.